Please register or login to continue

 111. When we are still, the soul rises; when we are honest, it responds; when we are brave, it expands.

 112. It is not a possession, but a presence—not something we own, but something we are.
+Our virtues are the clearest expression of the soul's vitality.

-113. The soul is drawn to the truth, even when truth is painful, and to love, even when love is costly.
+113. The soul is drawn to the truth, even when the truth is painful, and to love, even when love is costly.

 114. It does not fear death, for it knows that death is not an end, but a passage—a return to the source from which it came.